 Our aim is simple: we'll show you how you can take topnotch photos of your quilts and other textile art, using a modestly-priced digital camera and a few inexpensive extras, most of which you can pick up at local stores.
 Let's be specific: with a $120 camera or a good smartphone and about eighty bucks worth of materials, plus what you'll learn in these pages, you should be able to take accurate, appealing photos of your work ... photos that will show off your quilts to best advantage in show entries and gallery submissions, or on your own website.
 We'll also tell you about common photographic mistakes and show you some simple tricks to avoid them.

 No website can cover everything, and we want to state our limitations up front.
 So here's what you won't find in these pages:

 OK, now that you know what to expect and what not to expect, let's turn to the Cameras page, and we'll begin.

 Andy is a writer, artist and web designer with more than thirty years of experience as a professional photographer.
 He's published many articles on computer graphics, as well as a book, The Macintosh Dictionary.
 You can explore Andy's other interests at his website index.

-Holly is an art quilter whose work is exhibited in galleries and juried shows nationally.
-She has more than twenty years of experience in fine art, graphic design and photography, designed computer software interfaces for a major testing organization for more than 17 years, and now creates websites for artists and small businesses.
+Holly is an artist who works in many mediums including art quilting, website/graphic design, painting and photography.
+Her work is exhibited in galleries and juried shows nationally.
+She has more than thirty years of experience in fine art, graphic design and photography, designed computer software interfaces for a major testing organization for more than 17 years, and now creates websites for artists and small businesses.
 She has also written for Quilting Arts magazine, and is the author of Quilted Garden Delights (C&T Publishing).